 Phoenix requires the following minimum credentials from all professional interpreters:

 A baccalaureate degree, or evidence of prior college education, is strongly suggested.

-All independent contractors working as interpreters with Phoenix must be tested and demonstrate linguistic proficiency in English and the target language(s).
-We require proof of linguistic proficiency scores from one or more of the nationally-normed, psychometrically-valued linguistic proficiency exams or equivalent documentation as suggested by the National Council on Interpreting in Health Care (NCIHC).
+All independent contractors working as interpreters with Phoenix must be tested and demonstrate linguistic proficiency in English and the target language(s) through one or more of the nationally-normed, psychometrically-valued linguistic proficiency exams, or equivalent documentation, as suggested by the National Council on Interpreting in Health Care (NCIHC).

-- All Phoenix contract interpreters are subject to random on-site continuing evaluations performed by interpreter evaluator(s), based on the guidelines and standards set forth by the International Medical Interpreter Association(IMIA) and the NCIHC.
+- All Phoenix contract interpreters are subject to random onsite continuing evaluations performed by interpreter evaluators, based on the guidelines and standards set forth by the International Medical Interpreter Association(IMIA) and the NCIHC.

 All independent contractors working as interpreters with Phoenix must provide documentation to prove work eligibility, background clearances, up-to-date medical and immunization clearances, HIPAA training, and other client-specific requirements.

 We recruit, train, vet, and deploy trained and credentialed spoken and sign language interpreters.